 *Note: You can check other important factors like light pollution in our article on the best places to see the Milky Way.

-Below, you’ll find a breakdown of the best time to see the Milky Way on different latitudes and regions of our planet.
+Below, you’ll find a breakdown of the best time to see the Milky Way at different latitudes and regions of our planet.

 Best time to see the Milky Way in the Northern Hemisphere